-The shallow channel separating the islets of Petite Terre, surrounded by a lagoon, represents what is probably a must for snorkelers in Guadeloupe.
-Lying some 12 miles/20km off shore from Saint-François and accessible only by the sea (with organized tours or on your own boat), Petite Terre provides a unique concentration of underwater fauna.
-While the lemon sharks swim off shore in less than 2 feet/50cm of water, you will soon see, a few meters from the beach, rays, turtles and a whole host of fish.
+The shallow channel that separates the islets of Petite Terre and is surrounded by a lagoon, is a snorkeling must in Guadeloupe.
+Lying some 12 miles off shore from Saint-François and accessible only by the sea boat tours, Petite Terre provides a unique concentration of underwater life.
+While the lemon sharks swim off shore in less than 2 feet of water, you will soon see, a few yards from the beach, rays, turtles and a whole host of tropical fish.

-The islets of Petite Terre are to the east of the island of Guadeloupe, about 6 miles/10km from the nearest island.
-Most excursions to Petite Terre leave from Saint-François, which is the only way to reach the reserve, unless you have your own boat and you’ve been given the necessary authorizations.
-Day excursions, with prices generally ranging from 70 to 90 euros per person, always include a meal on site.
+The islets of Petite Terre are to the east of the island of Guadeloupe, about 6 miles from the nearest island.
+Most tours to Petite Terre leave from Saint-François.
+This is the only way to reach the reserve unless you have your own boat and you’ve been given the necessary authorizations.

-Visibility is often good and the waters are protected from waves.
-The current is present at the center of the channel, but isn’t normally strong enough to destabilize a swimmer, especially one wearing swim fins.
-But you should remain alert and ask your trip organizer or the reserve guards for information about the prevailing sea conditions.
+Visibility is often good and the waters are in an area protected from waves.
+The current is present in the center of the channel but isn’t normally strong enough to destabilize a swimmer, especially one wearing swim fins.
+However, you should remain alert and ask your trip organizer or the reserve guards for information about the prevailing sea conditions.

 There are no restaurants and no water supply on the islets.
 The excursion organizers must provide you with a meal and drinks, but you should still take water with you, at the very least.

 Green sea turtles are a familiar sight in Petite Terre.
 In order to be a responsible snorkeler, be sure to respect the following rules when observing them: